Physician Assistants who hold Qualified Alabama Controlled Substances Certificates may also apply for a Limited Purpose Schedule II Permit (LPSP).

 - Print receipts at the Licensee Portal

-- LPSP is renewed annually on or before Jan.
-1 of each year.
+- LPSP is renewed annually on or by Jan.
+1 of each year

 - Before renewing, must have:

 - Current Drug Enforcement Administration registration.

 Can an LPSP be utilized to purchase or order stock supplies or inventories of controlled substances?

 What happens if my collaborating physician’s Alabama Controlled Substances Certificate becomes revoked or inactive?

 A: Any QACSC/LPSP held by the CRNP/CNM is administratively terminated by operation of law.